Moulvibazar District: Religion

-The district of Moulvibazar consists 2967 mosques, 613 temples, 56 churches and 22 Buddhist temples.
+The district of Moulvibazar consists of 2967 mosques, 613 temples, 56 churches and 22 Buddhist temples.
 Sylhet division's largest Hindu temple "Kadipur Shib Bari" located at Kulaura upazila in Moulvibazar district.
 Notable mosques include the Mosque of Shah Mustafa, Goyghor Mosque, Jiladpur Mosque, and the Lawachara Jame Mosque.
 The revivalist Deobandi movement is popular in with Jamia Luthfia Anwarul Uloom Hamidnagar being a notable centre in Srimangal and many are part of the Tablighi Jamaat.
 Another Islamic institution is the Sujaul Senior Fazil Madrasha in Barlekha.

-A small minority of Shia Muslims gather during Ashura every year at the Nawab Bari in Prithimpasha, which was home to an royal Shia family in Kulaura.
+A small minority of Shia Muslims gather during Ashura every year at the Nawab Bari in Prithimpasha, which was home to a royal Shia family in Kulaura.
 There is a sizeable Hindu population in Moulvibazar many who are living in Sreemangal.
 Moulvibazar has the second-highest proportion of Hindu residents of any district in Bangladesh, after Gopalganj.
 Begum Talib-un-Nisa Khatun of Prithimpasha's Chhoto Saheb Bari established the famous Rabir Bazar Jame Masjid in the late 18th century.